KiwiWang/HazeRemoval--Halide-in-Android/README.md

 NOTE
 ====
+Tested on Android emulator with x86 image.
+And host is Linux Mint 17.1

 This app clone from apps/HelloAndroid in official Halide github repo.

 What has been modified is _build.sh_, _jni/Android.mk_ and _jni/Application.mk_